To view your current housing status, click through to Portal.

 Fill out the Returning Student Housing Application and select a type of “Housing Selection Process” (Special Interest, Squatter, Quiet Housing, 4 person suite, 6 person suite, or General Selection).

 Each student will be given a Lottery Number.
 Numbers are generated at random, but in order of class status.

 Complete Roommate Selections (if they want to live in a suite, double, triple or quad).
 Students who want to live in singles or do not have roommate preferences do not have to complete this.
 Roommate configuration will be open during the entire selection process.
 So if you do not make it into Mandell you can immediately find 2 other friends to try for Pietz or McCullough

 Lottery numbers will no longer be averaged for roommate groups.
 In the past if you wanted to live in a suite in Mandell, Pietz, McCullough or with roommates in any of the general selection buildings your lottery numbers would be averaged together with the best averaged number beginning the process.
 This year instead of averaging lottery numbers each student will keep their original lottery number that is assigned to them and within your roommate group whoever has the lowest lottery number will begin the process.
-For example Joe is a senior and his lottery number is 10.
-Mike, Ron and Bill are all juniors and their numbers are 105, 205, and 223.
+For example Joe is currently a senior and his lottery number is 10.
+Mike, Ron and Bill are all currently juniors and their numbers are 105, 205, and 223.
 Joe’s lottery number will determine their date and time for the housing selection process.

-Only juniors, seniors, or students over 21 will be allowed to live in Mandell, Pietz, and McCullough, this has not changed.
+Only current juniors, seniors, or students over 21 will be allowed to live in Mandell, Pietz, and McCullough, this has not changed.

 If students are selecting a single, they do not need to complete this step and the Lottery Number stands as is.